Eudjinn/cleaningproject/CodeBook.md

 The contents of the following folders are not used in this analysis and its description will not be porovided in this document.
 * 'train/Inertial Signals/
 * 'test/Inertial Signals/

 ### Tidy data set creation steps
 #### 1. Download and unzip the RAW data.
 It is expected by the run_analysis.R that the data is unzipped into working directory where the script is located.
+Next steps are performed by the run_analysis.R script automatically.

 #### 2. Read the contents of the following files of the RAW data:
 Read the test set data from: "./UCI HAR Dataset/test/X_test.txt"
 Read the training set data from: "./UCI HAR Dataset/train/X_train.txt"